seifhassan2/Bristol-Find-a-Crime-WebApp/planning.md

 ### Options Considered
 TODO: What are some other customer options or leading products that address the same needs?

-Some apps like UK Police Crime Map, SpotCrime and CrimeReports have the same idea and provide the same servoices, but our app will be differnet as it focuses on Bristol's different neighbourhoods, which would be specific for people live in Bristol or moving in Bristol or even international students studying in Bristol's universities.
+Some apps like UK Police Crime Map, SpotCrime and CrimeReports have the same idea and provide the same services, but our app will be differnet as it focuses on Bristol's different neighbourhoods, which would be specific for people live in Bristol or moving in Bristol or even international students studying in Bristol.
-Morever, its aim is to display statistics for differnt neighbourhoods in Bristol in order to let the user know the percentage of crime risks for the area he searches for.
+Moreover, its aim is to display statistics for differnt neighbourhoods in Bristol in order to let the user know the percentage of crime risks for the area he searches for.
+The user will just need to search for the crime type, year, and the crime type such as theft or assault.

 ### Expected Risks